Wyatt Bardouille

-Wyatt Bardouille is a Seattle-based independent film and media producer/director and actor.
+Wyatt Bardouille is a Seattle-based independent film and media producer/director.
 She is currently the Executive Producer at Bardouille Productions.

 Originally from Indiana (with Dominican roots), Bardouille obtained a degree in computer engineering at the University of Michigan.
 She worked at Microsoft and Expedia and in 2004, decided to pursue a career in filmmaking.
 She attended the Seattle Film Institute for post-baccalaureate studies in Filmmaking.

 She has worked mainly on short films.
 With author and public relations specialist Whitney Keyes, she co-hosted, produced and directed WhitneyandWyatt.com in 2007, one of the first independent, web-based talk shows for women.
 Most recently, she has produced and directed the award-winning 2011 documentary Dominica: Charting a Future for Paradise, which received the award for Best Documentary Short at the 2012 Third World Independent Film Festival.